Is VoIP Secure? Complete Guide to VoIP Security and Encryption

 3. Vishing

 Phishing in VoIP is called a Vishing attack.
-It is a security threat where the cyber attacker uses VoIP technology to deceive targeted individuals into revealing sensitive information to unauthorized parties. hackers pretend to call from an authentic source to get sensitive data such as passwords and credit card details.
+It is a security threat where the cyberattacker uses VoIP technology to deceive targeted individuals into revealing sensitive information to unauthorized parties.
+Hackers pretend to call from an authentic source to get sensitive data such as passwords and credit card details.
 These hackers may be calling from your bank’s phone number, claiming that your account has been compromised, and requesting your password to access it immediately.

 - Refuse to disclose sensitive information unless you are sure it is from a legitimate source.